 Export Controls.
-Wiley Rein’s export controls team is led by John R. Shane, who has over two decades of experience in this area.
-The group routinely represents U.S. businesses and foreign businesses with U.S. affiliates before the Department of State’s Directorate of Defense Trade Controls (DDTC) and the Department of Commerce’s Bureau of Industry and Security (BIS).
-Our team assists companies in navigating the often complex requirements of the International Traffic in Arms Regulations (ITAR) administered by DDTC and the Export Administration Regulations (EAR) administered by BIS.
+Wiley Rein’s Export Controls Team is led by John R. Shane, who has more than two decades of experience in this area.
+The Group routinely represents U.S. businesses and foreign businesses with U.S. affiliates before the Department of State’s Directorate of Defense Trade Controls (DDTC) and the Department of Commerce’s Bureau of Industry and Security (BIS).
+Our Team assists companies in navigating the often complex requirements of the International Traffic in Arms Regulations (ITAR) administered by DDTC and the Export Administration Regulations (EAR) administered by BIS.

 Communications.
 Wiley Rein has the largest communications law practice in the country—what The New York Times has described as the “brand name” of communications law.
-The group’s more than 80 attorneys and engineers handle matters involving virtually all aspects of the federal, state and international laws governing the telecommunications, Internet and media industries.
-Our International Telecommunications Practice, headed by Ambassador David A. Gross and Nancy J. Victory, is comprised of attorneys and engineers with broad experience in both senior government policymaking and private practice.
-Our professionals have extensive experience with the government institutions that shape and administer communications statutes and policies, and include a former Chairman of the FCC, three former FCC Commissioners, a former FCC General Counsel, two former FCC Chiefs of Staff, as well as the former U.S. Coordinator for International Communications and Information Policy (Ambassador Gross) and a former Administrator of the National Telecommunications and Information Administration (Ms. Victory).
+The Group’s more than 80 attorneys and engineers handle matters involving virtually all aspects of the federal, state, and international laws governing the telecommunications, Internet, and media industries.
+Our International Telecommunications Practice, headed by Ambassador David A. Gross, is comprised of attorneys and engineers with broad experience in both senior government policymaking and private practice.
+Our professionals have extensive experience with the government institutions that shape and administer communications statutes and policies and include a former Chairman of the FCC, four former FCC Commissioners, a former FCC General Counsel, two former FCC Chiefs of Staff, as well as the former U.S. Coordinator for International Communications and Information Policy (Ambassador Gross), and a former Administrator of the National Telecommunications and Information Administration (NTIA) (Nancy J. Victory).

 By Daniel B. Pickard, Nova J. Daly and Usha Neelakantan